tildebyte/ChucK-plugin-for-ST3/README.md

 #### Build command
-- *Build*, *Cancel Build*, and *Kill* \[1\] are implemented.
-This means you write code, hit the *⌘+B* / *CTRL+B* shortcut, and Sublime will send the file to play to ChucK . *Cancel Build* (*CTRL+C* / *CTRL+BREAK*)  will end that ChucK instance.
-The great thing about keeping the code editing and the ChucK player separate is that if ChucK crashes it doesn't affect Sublime.
+- *Build*, *Run*, *Cancel Build*, and *Kill* are implemented.
+This means you write code, hit the *CTRL+ENTER* shortcut, and Sublime will send the file to play to ChucK . *Run* (*CTRL+SHIFT+ENTER*) will execute ChucK with an `innitialize.ck` *if* one is in the same directory as the file in the current tab - no switching back-and-forth. *Cancel Build* (*CTRL+C* / *CTRL+BREAK*)\[1\] will end that ChucK instance. *Kill* (CTRL+ALT+ENTER) will end the most-recently launched chuck instance, and then the next most-recent, etc. The great thing about keeping the code editing and the ChucK player separate is that if ChucK crashes it doesn't affect Sublime.
 This is unlike the miniAudicle; if ChucK crashes, most likely so will the miniAudicle.

 - Goto error (bound to *F4*).
 When you encounter an error, if ChucK was able to provide the line on which the error occured, the error information will be printed in the ST status line.
 Hitting *F4* will navigate the Sublime editor to that line and file (and subsequent lines, if any).